webdriverio/webdriverio/docs/guide.md

 # Developer Guide

 Welcome to the WebdriverIO documentation.
 It will help you to get started fast.
-If you run into problems you can find help and answers in our [Google Group](https://groups.google.com/forum/#!forum/wdjs) or you can hit me on [Twitter](https://twitter.com/webdriverio).
+If you run into problems you can find help and answers on our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) or you can hit me on [Twitter](https://twitter.com/webdriverio).
 The following will give you a short step by step introduction to get your first WebdriverIO script up and running.